zachs18/loopoversolver/README.md

 * Fallback on Ubuntu (or probably other Linux distros) if pyautogui is not installed: xdotool (`sudo apt install xdotool`)

+Note: If neither pyautogui nor xdotool is found, this project will output the keystrokes tha would have been typed to stdout.

 ## Usage:

 1. Open Loopover in a web browser, scramble, and *use the arrow keys to select the top-left cell*.